MarcosRZ/intratime-autopilot/README.md

 ## 🔧 Configure
 Create a .env file and configure ```API_USER``` and ```API_PASS```.
 Also have a look at the ```CHECK_USER_IN_TIME``` and ```CHECK_USER_OUT_TIME``` params and change it to fit your work timing.
 Format must be ```HH:MM:SS``` for both.

+Mail notifications are DISABLED by default.
+Set ```ENABLE_MAIL_NOTIFICATIONS``` to 1 in .env and provide a valid config to enable this feature.
+An email will be sent on every run in order to inform about the results.

 There are a few more parameters that can be configured but defaults should be fine.
 A template .env file is included in the root folder.
 Just copy-paste it and modify.

 ## 🚀 Run